 - From Dec 2021 to Feb 2022 job vacancies rose to a new record of 1,318,00

-So, what can we do to continue to ride the wave from COVID-19 and help our candidates through this difficult time?
+So, what can we do to continue to ride the recovery back to stabilisation post COVID-19 and help our candidates & clients through this difficult time?

 UK Recruitment: The New Normal